Vaccination at SRHS

 Will people who already had COVID-19 be able to receive the vaccine?

 COVID-19 vaccination should be offered to you regardless of whether you already had COVID-19 infection.
 You should not be required to have an antibody test before you are vaccinated.

 However, anyone currently infected with COVID-19 should wait to get vaccinated until after their illness has resolved and after they have met the criteria to discontinue isolation.

 Additionally, current evidence suggests that reinfection with the virus that causes COVID-19 is uncommon in the 90 days after initial infection.
 Therefore, people with a recent infection may delay vaccination until the end of that 90-day period if desired.

 Should I get vaccinated if I am pregnant or breastfeeding?

-Should I get the vaccine if I have diabetes/a heart condition/immune suppression, etc.?
+Should I get the vaccine if I have a health condition?

 If I had COVID-19 and received monoclonal antibody therapy, does that affect my receiving the vaccine?

 If you received passive antibody therapy, such as convalescent plasma, the CDC recommends waiting 90 days to avoid interaction between the therapy and the vaccine, which might reduce the effectiveness of the vaccine.